Multiparameter persistence modules in the large scale: Introduction

 \subsection{Organization and results}

-Given a simplicial complex $K$ on $m$ vertices, we define an abelian category $\DD{K}$ of \emph{$K$-localized persistence modules} (\cref{def:LocalModule}).
+Given a simplicial complex $K$ on $m$ vertices, we define an abelian category $\DD{K}$ of \emph{$K$-localized persistence modules} (Definition~\ref{def:LocalModule}).
 Those encode the data of various localizations of an $R$-module, where $K$ parametrizes which variables among $t_1, \ldots, t_m$ have been inverted.
-We exhibit $\DD{K}$ as a Serre quotient of $R$-modules (\cref{prop:SerreQuotient}).
+We exhibit $\DD{K}$ as a Serre quotient of $R$-modules (Proposition~\ref{pr:SerreQuotient}).

-Sections~\ref{sec:TorsionTh}--\ref{sec:Torsionfree} then focus on the simplicial complex $K_m \coloneqq \sk_{m-3} \De^{m-1}$.
-One reason for that choice is that for any smaller simplicial complex $K' \subset K_m$, the category $\DD{K'}$ is guaranteed to have wild representation type (\cref{prop:WildRetract}).
-We construct a torsion pair on $\DD{K_m}$ (\cref{prop:allareTT}) and show that the torsion pair splits, so that every object is a direct sum of its torsion part and its torsion-free part (\cref{prop:allsplit}).
-We further decompose the torsion objects into direct sums of indecomposable objects of a specific form (\cref{prop:DecompoTorsion}).
-In the case $m=2$, we decompose the torsion-free objects into direct sums of indecomposable objects of a specific form (\cref{prop:M2Decompo}).
-For $m \geq 3$, we show that the analogous decomposition of torsion-free objects does \emph{not} hold (\cref{prop:Mgeq3}).
+Sections~\ref{sec:TorsionTh}--\ref{sec:Torsionfree} then focus on the simplicial complex $K_m \coloneqq \sk_{m-3} \De^{m-1}$, the $(m-3)$-skeleton of the standard simplex $\De^{m-1}$.
+One reason for that choice is that for any smaller simplicial complex $K' \subset K_m$, the category $\DD{K'}$ is guaranteed to have wild representation type (Proposition~\ref{pr:DecompoTorsion}).
+We construct a torsion pair on $\DD{K_m}$ and show that the torsion pair splits, so that every object is a direct sum of its torsion part and its torsion-free part (Proposition~\ref{pr:allareTT}).
+We further decompose the torsion objects into direct sums of indecomposable objects of a specific form (Proposition~\ref{pr:DecompoTorsion}).
+In the case $m=2$, we decompose the torsion-free objects into direct sums of indecomposable objects of a specific form (Proposition~\ref{pr:M2Decompo}).
+For $m \geq 3$, we show that the analogous decomposition of torsion-free objects does \emph{not} hold (Proposition~\ref{pr:Mgeq3}).
 The results for $\DD{K_2}$ can be summarized as follows.